alitoyserkani/Space-Dodgers/README.md

 # Space-Dodgers
-Object-oriented game which prompts keyboard and mouse-input.
-Just take a look for yourself.
+Object-oriented game which chalenges user's arrow key maneuvearability, in a simple, fun game.